nase01/react-admin-dashboard/README.md

 # React Admin Dashboard

-This project is a front-end starter template for building admin dashboards with React.
+This project is a simple front-end starter template for building admin dashboards with React.
 It includes essential features and tools to help you get started quickly and efficiently.

 ## Features